yuhow/udacity_nano_ML_course/capstone/README.md

 ### Data

-All the data can be download from: https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data After downloading all the necessary files from the above link, please create a directory 'data' and put all the data files under it.
+All the data can be download from: https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data <br>
+After downloading all the necessary files from the above link, please create a directory 'data' and put all the data files under it.

 **Features**